NHSDigital/hello-world-auth-examples/application-restricted-api-key-tutorials/csharp/README.md

 ## Checkout the GitHub Repository

-You can find the code for this C# application-restricted REST API - signed JWT authentication tutorial in our [GitHub repository](https://github.com/NHSDigital/hello-world-auth-examples/tree/main/application-restricted-api-key-tutorials/csharp).
+You can find the code for this C# application-restricted REST API - API key authentication tutorial in our [GitHub repository](https://github.com/NHSDigital/hello-world-auth-examples/tree/main/application-restricted-api-key-tutorials/csharp).

 This project contains: